Helping to Fight Global Warming

 • Strategy

-• a) Climate-related risks and opportunities the company has identified over the short, medium, and long term; and c) the resilience of the company's strategy, taking into consideration different climate-related scenarios, including a 2℃ or lower scenario
+• a.
+Climate-related risks and opportunities the company has identified over the short, medium, and long term taking into consideration different climate-related scenarios, including a 2℃ or lower scenario

 • Risk Management

-• c) How processes for identifying, assessing, and managing climate-related risks are integrated into the company's overall risk management
+• c.
+How the company integrates processes for identifying, assessing, and managing climate-related risks into its overall risk management framework

 • Metrics and Targets